sundeck-io/snowflake-connector-framework/README.md

     <dt>What if I want to configure things manually?</dt>
     <dd>Pulumi is largely declarative.
 Most of the deployment code should readable even if you've never used Pulumi</dd>
    <dt>What does Sundeck do?</dt>
 <dd>We're working on some new ways to enhance Snowflake.
 More coming soon.
-Go to our [website](https://sundeck.io) and sign up for our mailing list to hear more as we progress.</dd>
+Go to our <a href="https://sundeck.io">website</a> and sign up for our mailing list to hear more as we progress.</dd>
 </dl>